EthMC/CubeProximity-CLI/README.md

 <br>

 ## How to use
+To use this app, please first install [Node.js (LTS)](https://nodejs.org/en)<br>
-Download the executable for the opperating system you are using.
-Then run it, filling out the prompts on screen.
+Next, download the release zip for the opperating system you are using.
+Then run the "start-app", filling out the prompts on screen.
 It's as simple as that!
 >We support both Windows & MacOS
 <br>